-- Subscription-based: available after paying a monthly or annual subscription
+- Subscription-based plan — available after paying a monthly or annual subscription,

-- Licence-based: you buy the a copy of the software, and gain the right (licence) to use that copy of the software
+- License-based plan — you buy a copy of the software and gain the right (license) to use that copy of the software,

-- Proprietary: after purchase, you can only instal this type of time tracking software on a limited number of devices
+- Proprietary plan — after purchase, you can only install this type of time tracking software on a limited number of devices,

-- Free: liberty to use the program in any way according to the terms of service
+- Free plan — liberty to use the program in any way according to the terms of service,

-- GPL: you can run the program, study, share or even modify it
+- GPL plan — you can run the program, study, share, or even modify it,

-- Open-source: the source code of the software is released with a licence, but the copyright rules allow you to study, modify and distribute it to other users
+- Open-source plan — the source code of the software is released with a license, but the copyright rules allow you to study, modify and distribute it to other users,

-- Shareware: You can use a free trial version that expires after a while, and you have to pay to continue using the software
+- Shareware plan — you can use a free trial version that expires after a while, and you have to pay to continue using the software, and

-- MIT Licence: free software licence, with a few restrictions
+- MIT Licence — free software license, with a few restrictions.